Some results on injectivity and multistationarity in chemical reaction networks: Injectivity results for CRNs

-{\bf Injectivity of a CRN with power-law kinetics and its fully open extension.} Quite analogously to the situation for general kinetics, it is natural to ask of a CRN $\mathcal{R}$ with fixed power-law kinetics when injectivity of the fully open extension in the sense of IC2 (resp. \apost{IC2}) implies injectivity of $\mathcal{R}$ in the sense of IC1 (resp.
-IC1a).
+{\bf Injectivity of a CRN with power-law kinetics and its fully open extension.} Quite analogously to the situation for general kinetics, it is natural to ask of a CRN $\mathcal{R}$ with fixed power-law kinetics when injectivity of the fully open extension in the sense of IC2 (resp., \apost{IC2}) implies injectivity of $\mathcal{R}$ in the sense of IC1 (resp., IC1a).
 Where in the case of general kinetics a necessary and sufficient nondegeneracy condition was that $\mathcal{R}$ should not be structurally discordant, for fixed $M$-power-law kinetics (including mass action as a special case), a necessary and sufficient condition is that $\mathcal{R}$ should be $M$-normal.
 Recall that an irreversible CRN with stoichiometric matrix $\Gamma$ is $M$-normal if $\Gamma \rst M \neq 0$, or equivalently, $\mathcal{Q}'(M^t)$ is not $\Gamma$-singular.
 By Remark~\ref{remPLJac} the set of all Jacobian matrices of a CRN with $M$-power-law kinetics is $\{\Gamma V\colon V \in \mathcal{Q}'(M^t)\}$, and so $M$-normal CRNs are precisely those which have nonzero reduced determinant somewhere on $\mathbb{R}^n_{\gg 0}$ for $M$-power-law kinetics and some choice of rate constants.
 Similarly, normal CRNs are those which have nonzero reduced determinant somewhere on $\mathbb{R}^n_{\gg 0}$ for mass action kinetics and some choice of rate constants.
+We have the following corollary of Theorem~\ref{gen_powlaw_CRN}: \begin{cor} Let $\mathcal{R}$ be a CRN with irreversible stoichiometric matrix $\Gamma$ and, let $M$ be any matrix with the dimensions of $\Gamma$. (i) If $\mathcal{R}$ is $M$-accordant, then it is $M$-concordant if and only if it is $M$-normal. (ii) If $\mathcal{R}$ satisfies IC2 (resp., \apost{IC2}) for power-law kinetics (resp., physical power-law kinetics) with matrix of exponents $M^t$, then it satisfies IC1 (resp., IC1a) for this kinetics if and only if it is $M$-normal. \end{cor} \begin{proof} (i) Observe that $M$-accordance ($\Gamma \Bumpeq -M$) rules out $\Gamma \rst -M < 0$, and implies $\Gamma \rst -M > 0$ if and only if $\Gamma \rst M \neq 0$.
+Thus $M$-accordance implies $M$-concordance if and only if $\mathcal{R}$ is $M$-normal. (ii) By Theorem~\ref{gen_powlaw_CRN}, injectivity of $\mathcal{R}$ in the sense of IC2 or \apost{IC2} (depending on kinetics) is equivalent to $M$-accordance, and injectivity of $\mathcal{R}$ in the sense of IC1 or \apost{IC1} (depending on kinetics) is equivalent to $M$-concordance.
+The result thus follows from (i). \end{proof}